blabuva/RTCl/README.md

     + [NEURON](https://www.neuron.yale.edu/neuron/)

 + Main file to launch program is [**neuronlaunch.m**](neuronlaunch.m).
 The first section of the program contains flags one could change to plot and/or save different outputs.
 Feel free to play around with it!

++ For Windows, you'll have to manually call up the mknrndll GUI and select the folder containing the .mod files you want to compile.
+Please see the mknrndll part of [this page](https://www.neuron.yale.edu/neuron/static/docs/nmodl/mswin.html) for reference.